Is Making Etsy Star Seller Worth It? Explained

 - There’s always going to be buyers that give you bad reviews for reasons out of your control.
 This can largely impact your percentage.

-Some sellers had concerns of disadvantage
+Some sellers had concerns about the disadvantage

 - Some sellers don’t track every shipment, and sell locally.